opensource-construction/communication/README.md

 Not the core team of os.construction will setup the content in the marketplace.
 Ideally, projects do this themselves.
 Projects either reach out or are approached by members of os.construction – either way, people fill out (and update) the project's card by themselve.

+Early stage projects should also provide a simple "hello world" document (e.g. readme in their repo + reference template) to facilitate onboarding of new users.
+Can also be a description in notion / medium or anything else

 <img width="951" alt="image" src="https://github.com/opensource-construction/organisation/assets/126971887/73ad276a-c266-4e02-9f80-4eb39a92b9ff">

 / deliverables